 Ministry of Community and Social Services

-Phase 2 of the engagement will gather feedback from key organizations and people with experience helping survivors of domestic violence, lived experience and unique community and cultural perspectives related to addressing domestic violence.
+Phase 2 of the engagement closed July 13, 2020.
+It gathered feedback through an online survey from key organizations and people with lived experience, experience helping survivors of domestic violence, and unique community and cultural perspectives related to addressing domestic violence.

-Phase 1 of the engagement took place in July 2019 and consisted of stakeholder engagement roundtable sessions.
-These sessions gathered feedback from a variety of stakeholders with experience helping those affected by domestic violence, and helped inform the development of the legislation.
+Phase 1 of the engagement took place in July 2019.
+It consisted of stakeholder engagement roundtable sessions that gathered feedback from a variety of stakeholders with experience helping those affected by domestic violence.
+This phase helped inform the Disclosure to Protect Against Domestic Violence (Clare’s Law) Act that received royal assent on October 30, 2019.

-Your feedback will help inform the regulations and implementation plan for Alberta’s version of Clare’s Law, expected to be implemented in 2021.
+We are reviewing feedback from Phase 2 to help inform the regulations and implementation plan for Alberta’s version of Clare’s Law.
+This is expected to be implemented in 2021.

 About Clare’s Law in Alberta